cucumber/docs/content/cucumber/step-definitions.md

 ---

 When Cucumber executes a Step in a Scenario, it will look for a matching *Step Definition* to execute.
-The Step Definitions map (or "glue") the Gherkin to the underlying programming language.
+The Step Definitions map, or "glue", the Gherkin to the underlying programming language.

-## What is a _Step_Definition_?

 A Step Definition is
 {{% text "java" %}}a method with a regular expression attached to it.
 They are defined in Java files.{{% /text %}}